Grazing for Our Future

 Jenya Sarah Schneider

 Jenya has focused on regenerating ecologies for a decade.
 In college she studied theories of religion, decolonialism, and ecology, graduating from Brown University in 2010.
 Since then she has worked toward the restoration of ecosystems, including the Elwha River watershed, and the restoration of healthy human communities, helping to develop a nature-based mentorship program for girls in the San Francisco Bay Area.
-After meeting Jack at Quail Springs in 2016, he quickly wooed her with the vision of Cuyama Lamb, which spoke to her deepest dreams.
-She's happy to consider so many four-leggeds amongst her closest friends.
+After meeting Jack at Quail Springs in 2016, the vision of restoring native California ecologies while producing regeneratively sourced food and fiber quickly wooed her into becoming a co-founding member of Cuyama Lamb.